Stanley Haviland: Sydney Water Board

-Later career and legacy
+Later life and legacy

 When his term as president of the water board ended on 22 September 1965, Haviland did not go into quiet retirement and had been appointed on 25 August 1965 to serve as a member of the Royal Commission of inquiry into rating, valuation and local government finance, chaired by Justice Rae Else-Mitchell.
 The commission reported in 1967, with its main recommendation to establish the Local Government Grants Commission accepted by the government of Robert Askin.

 Haviland was a member of the State councils of the Royal Institute of Public Administration and the National Trust of Australia, the board of the Australian Elizabethan Theatre Trust (1956–1970), the Australian Museum Trust (1960–1970) and the Royal National Park trust.
 He was also an active Rotarian (1948–1972) and the president of the St George area of the Boy Scouts' Association (1958–1971).

-Ten months after the death of his wife, Haviland died on 2 June 1972 at his Kingsgrove home and was cremated.
-He was buried at Woronora Memorial Park alongside his wife, mother and father, and paternal grandparents.
+Ten months after the death of his wife, Haviland died of coronary artery disease on 2 June 1972 at his Kingsgrove home and was cremated.
+He was buried at Woronora Memorial Park on 7 June 1972 alongside his wife, mother and father, and paternal grandparents.
 On his death the Sydney Morning Herald noted that he was a "dedicated public servant, he believed his function was to advise the Government instead of making public statements".

+He left an estate valued at $85,462, with the majority left to his de facto partner, Ruth Florence Williams (who worked as a typist at the Water Board), and the remainder to his only son Innes Stanley Haviland.
+Innes Haviland contested the will in the New South Wales Supreme Court, requesting additional funds to support his family, and was subsequently granted an additional legacy of $19,000 in a decision of the chief judge in equity, Laurence Street.

-His only son, Innes Stanley Haviland, became an engineer, having graduated from the University of Sydney with a Bachelor of Engineering in 1943, and was a returned veteran who served as a lieutenant in the 23rd Field Company, Royal Australian Engineers in the New Guinea Campaign (1943–1945).
+His only son, Innes Haviland, became an engineer, having graduated from the University of Sydney with a Bachelor of Engineering in 1943, and served as a lieutenant in the 23rd Field Company, Royal Australian Engineers in the New Guinea Campaign (1943–1945).
 Innes Haviland was later elected as an alderman of the Municipality of North Sydney (Belmore Ward) and Mayor of North Sydney (1966–1968, 1974–1975), and was a councillor and president of the Sydney County Council (1975–1977).
 He was made a Member of the Order of the British Empire (MBE) in 1976 and awarded the Queen Elizabeth II Silver Jubilee Medal in 1977.